kylestanley1313/ffa-p1/simulation/README.md

 - `path/to/scratch`: Directory in which intermediate data files are stored.

-2. Create required directories by executing the following commands.
+2. To create required directories:

 ```
 # Set design ID